bwaidelich/Wwwision.PrivateResources/README.md

 **NOTE:** With this option it's allowed to create the resource URLs asynchronous and/or via CLI because it doesn't require an initialized Security Context

-### HTTP Component ###
+### HTTP Middleware ###

-The actual serving of protected files is done using a ``HTTP Component`` that will be triggered even before the regular routing kicks in.
+The actual serving of protected files is done using a ``HTTP Middleware`` that will be triggered even before the regular routing kicks in.
-This ``ProtectedResourceComponent`` is already configured and if it comes across an HTTP requests with an "__protectedResource" argument it will validate the hash and output the requested file, if valid.
+This ``ProtectedResourceMiddleware`` is already configured and if it comes across an HTTP requests with an "__protectedResource" argument it will validate the hash and output the requested file, if valid.

 By default it uses PHPs ``readfile()`` function to stream a local file from its inaccessible location to the client, but